Contact Valerie Esposito, Program Director

 Phone: (802) 383-6674

 Before joining RAP, Jake was the director of communications and public affairs at the Vermont Natural Resources Council (VNRC), a statewide non-profit organization.
-At VNRC, he managed external communications with members, partners, citizen groups, and other stakeholders, and coordinated media relations.
-Earlier in his career, he was a law and policy reporter with Bloomberg/BNA, covering the U.S. Environmental Protection Agency and other federal agencies, as well as Vermont state government.
-He’s held a variety of other journalism posts, and was a founder of the Montpelier Bridge community newspaper.
+At VNRC, he managed external communications with members, partners, citizen groups and other stakeholders, and coordinated media relations.
+He has also been a reporter, covering the U.S. Environmental Protection Agency and other federal agencies, as well as the Vermont state government.

-Jake holds a masters of environmental law from Vermont Law School and an undergraduate degree in history and Spanish from Middlebury College.
-He is a member of the Montpelier Rotary Club, chairs the Montpelier Cemetery Commission, and serves on the Montpelier Foundation.
+He holds a Master of Environmental Law degree from Vermont Law School and an undergraduate degree in history and Spanish from Middlebury College.
+He is a member of the Newport (VT) Rotary Club and is chair of the Montpelier Cemetery Commission.
 He is fluent in Spanish.

-Jakes lives in Montpelier with his wife Milly Archer and their teenage son.
+Jake lives in Montpelier with his wife Milly Archer.